-- Select Refine from the menu of an Avro, CSV, JSON, Parquet, or text data asset
+- Select Refine from the menu of an Avro, CSV, JSON, Parquet, TSV, or delimited text data asset

-- Click an Avro, CSV, JSON, Parquet, or text data asset to preview it first and then click the Refine link
+- Click an Avro, CSV, JSON, Parquet, TSV, or delimited text data asset to preview it first and then click the Refine link

 - If you already have a Data Refinery flow, click New Data Refinery flow from the Data Refinery flows section and then select the data that you want to work with.

 Tip: If your data doesn’t display in tabular form, go to the Data tab.
 Scroll down to the SOURCE FILE information at the bottom of the page.
 Click the “Specify data format” icon.
 For more information, see specify the format of your data source.

 On the Data tab, apply operations to cleanse, shape, and enrich your data.
 You can enter R code in the command line and let autocomplete assist you in getting the correct syntax.
 Or you can use the Operations menu to browse operation categories or search for a specific operation, then let the UI guide you.